glaphire/interview_questions_and_answers/src/symfony/list.md

 - Sync vs Async transport in Messenger
 - What is a CompilerPass
 - How route is parsed to become mapped with controller action
+- List of Symfony Events
+- Lazy Loading for classes

 Components:
 - Serialization Component